Logical convergence laws via stochastic approximation and Markov processes: Number of rooted trees

 \section{Number of rooted trees}

 For a rooted tree $T$, let $N_T(n)$ be the number of vertices that are roots of maximal subtrees of $G_n$ (a subtree is {\it maximal} in $G_n$ if all its non-leaf vertices are adjacent only to vertices of that tree) isomorphic to $T$.
 Note that the set of all isomorphism classes of rooted trees with degrees at most $d$ of a given depth is finite.
 We would refer to a maximal subtree of $G_n$ isomorphic to a tree $T$ from that set as {\it having the type $T$} (i.e. when we talk about the type of a tree in $G_n$ we assume it is rooted and maximal).
-Also, we call a tree $T$ {\it max-admissible}, if it could me a maximal subtree of $G_n$ for large enough $n$.
+Also, we call a tree $T$ {\it max-admissible}, if with positive probability its isomorphic copy is a maximal subtree of $G_n$ for large enough $n$.
 In the current section, we prove the following statement: \begin{lemma} For any max-admissible tree $T$ there is a constant $\rho_T\in(0,1)$, such that for any $\delta>0$